rellimylime/miller-eds240-infographic/README.md

 Data visualization final project for EDS 240 (Winter 2026).

 A deadpan parody PSA infographic examining three myths about drunk driving in California, using crash data from the CA Highway Patrol SWITRS database (2024).
+The infographic is assembled inside a car-interior illustration in Affinity Designer; the three data panels are generated in R.

 ---

 ## The Three Myths

-1. **Sober drivers cause more crashes** — the majority of at-fault crashes involve sober drivers
+1. **Sober drivers cause more crashes** — the majority of at-fault crashes involve sober drivers (counts, not rates)
-2. **Drunk driving peaks at 2am** — sober crashes peak during rush hour; drunk crashes peak late night
+2. **Drunk driving peaks at 2am** — sober crashes peak during rush hour; drunk crashes peak late night; the mismatch implies alcohol isn't responsible for the most dangerous conditions
-3. **Drunk driving is what's killing Californians** — sober men alone account for more estimated deaths than all drunk drivers combined
+3. **Drunk driving is what's killing Californians** — sober men alone account for more estimated deaths than all drunk drivers combined (absolute deaths, not fatality rate)

 ---